Andres-Coronado/ChatBot-UsingCards-and-AI-apis/README.md

 # Using Cards

-Bot Framework v4 using cards bot sample
+Bot Framework v4 using adaptive cards, graph and Cognitive services

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a bot that uses rich cards to enhance your bot design.